Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 But the early lost fumble was Carson’s second in two weeks.
 And unlike last week, Carroll offered a pretty stern assessment, saying the fumbles simply can’t continue.

-“For as much as we emphasize it and how important it is to us and how much pride we take in it (not turning the ball over) we have to be better than this,” Carroll said.
+“For as much as we emphasize it and how important it is to us and how much pride we take in it (not turning the ball over), we have to be better than this,” Carroll said.

 Carroll says pass protection will get better